pjwhalen/yourfestival/README.md

 # Setup
 ---
+(You can skip if you're just using the hosted website at https://yourfestival.herokuapp.com/)

 This app was made using Python, Javascript, HTML, CSS, and Flask.
 Running the app will require Python 3 and flask/flask_sessions be installed.
 Also essential to running this project is Spotipy, a python module that simplifies the URL generation for making requests from the Spotify API.
 This can be installed by running `pip install spotipy --upgrade` in the terminal.

 To run the application, download the program files and in the "Festival" folder, run `python3 app.py` in the terminal.
 I believe this needs to be done locally and not in a cloud-based IDE, as there's a specific address that running the program will return.
 The Spotify API expects that address in order to successfully register users.
 The terminal should spit back out a link to follow like follows: http://127.0.0.1:8080/